ankitects/anki/docs/linux.md

 running any commands like './run', tell Anki where they can be found:

 ```
-export PYTHON_SITE_PACKAGES=/usr/lib/python3/dist-packages/
+export PYTHONPATH=/usr/lib/python3/dist-packages
 ```

-Note: the trailing slash at the end is required.

 There are a few things to be aware of:

 - You should use ./run and not tools/run-qt5\*, even if your system libraries are Qt5.
 - If your system libraries are Qt5, when creating an aqt wheel, the wheel will not work on Qt6 environments.
-- Some of the tests only work with PyQt6, and will show failures when run under PyQt5.
+- Some of the './ninja check' tests are broken on ARM Linux.

 ## More